You heard it here first: nobody gives the best deals on Winter Shoes than Zappos and Amazon.

 These two e-commerce giants own the spot of the top retailers providing the lowest-priced shoes.

 For winter shoes, you’ll get the best deals when you shop on Amazon followed by Zappos.

-Our previous analysis of the entire shoe category revealed Amazon to be the most price competitive online store, owning 43% of the category based on price competitiveness.
+Our previous pricing analysis of the entire shoe category revealed Amazon to be the most price competitive online store, owning 43% of the category based on price competitiveness.
 Zappos was second at 27%.

 Does the same trend hold true for specific categories of shoes?

-How Price Changing Affects the Data?
+How Price Adjustments Affects our Analysis?

 Zappos and Amazon are not only offering the lowest-priced shoes but also doing the most dynamic pricing.
 This indicates that their prices are more competitive than other retailers.
 In fact, the two companies had the highest number of price changes.

 Amazon dominated changing its prices more often than Shoes.com, Kohl’s, Walmart, Macy’s, Jet and Backcountry combined.
 Zappos had more price changes than Amazon, coming in as the most competitive seller in terms of price changes.
 No wonder Amazon and its subsidiary are attracting more customers!

 If you are an retailer, one option to gain market share is to go head to head with Zappos or Amazon, a pricing strategy that may not be feasible for everyone.
 Since Amazon’s seller market alone owns nearly a quarter of the low-priced footwear, merchants may also consider putting their products on the Amazon platform to help boost sales.

 With all this competitive pricing data in front of us, it’s no wonder the two sister companies are occupying the top two positions in price competitiveness spectrum with lowest priced products in multiple footwear categories.